bolighed/critical2partial/README.md

     }]
 }
 ```
-critical_options are the options of the `critical` npm module.
+critical_options are the options of the `critical` npm module. `static_file` could also be a url, if so it will the file will be fetched from remote.

 `index.js`
 ```js